pdyba/Book/2017/presentations/with_python_security/text.md

 8. A8 Cross-Site Request Forgery (CSRF)
 9. A9 Using Components with Known Vulnerabilities
 10. A10 Unvalidated Redirects and Forwards

-so Broken authentication and session management, cross site scripting… this one is interesting because it does not affect us directly but our users, cross site scripting allows an attacker to embed their script into our webpage, for example, in a comment, which will not affect our site directly, but, for example, cause our trusting users to download some malware… Security misconfiguration, missing ACLs, CSRF so who knows django… … … ?
-Ok most of you remember that when using a django template language you add CSRF tokens in forms, right?
-The reason for doing so, is to perevnt atackers from abusing your forms that easily.
-If you are not adding them you should…

 Try all of the OWASP TOP10 and more using one of the projects:
 * [BeeBox project](https://sourceforge.net/projects/bwapp/files/bee-box/)